WHY SOLAR AND WIND FARMS MATTERS

 Our region is a “sweet spot” for solar power — we’re blessed with the ideal combination of abundant sunny days and south-facing coastlines.
 CEC believes Santa Barbara county, along with solar-friendly Ventura and San Luis Obispo counties, can lead the nation in solar installations.
-CEC is charging the solar movement by making it easier for people and businesses to install solar power, and advocating for larger, more long-term solar power solutions.
+CEC is changing the solar movement by making it easier for people and businesses to install solar power, and advocating for larger, more long-term solar power solutions.

-We could power a sizable part of our region’s energy needs with more solar farms farms like the one being built in Cuyama, and wind farms like the one approved in Lompoc.
+We could power a sizable part of our region’s energy needs with more solar farms farms like the one being built in Cuyama, and wind farms like the one being considered in Lompoc.
 Taking advantage of the strength of the wind power industry and geographic potential in our region, CEC is advocating for more responsible wind power as a cost-competitive renewable energy resource.

 WHAT CEC IS DOING

 CEC advocates for responsible projects in our region, including solar for government buildings and solar that feeds our electric grid.
 We helped Santa Barbara County approve its first utility-scale solar project, the 40 watt Cuyama Solar Farm, which will break ground in 2017.

 CEC is working with Santa Barbara County on a small wind project ordinance and permitting process, which would add both flexibility and quality standards to small wind projects on rural property.
 Read our small wind white paper (pdf).

 Standardizing the wind power industry